-- CAUTION: Using Startup Repair completely erases hard drive contents and reformats the hard drive.
+A CAUTION: Some Startup Repair options will completely erase and reformat the hard drive.
 All files you have created and any software installed on the computer are permanently removed.
-When reformatting is complete, the recovery process restores the operating system, as well as the drivers, software, and utilities from the backup used for recovery. - 1.
-If possible, back up all personal files. - 2.
-If possible, check for the presence of the Windows partition and the HP Recovery partition.
+When reformatting is complete, the recovery process restores the operating system, as well as the drivers, software, and utilities from the backup used for recovery.

+- If possible, back up all personal files. - If possible, check for the presence of the Windows partition.
+2.